contratestsa/contramind-ai/replit.md

 A bilingual (Arabic/English) AI-powered legal technology platform specializing in contract management for the MENA region.
 Features a comprehensive waitlist registration system with countdown timer, real-time counter functionality, professional language switching interface, automated email confirmations, contact system, complete customer authentication, and a ChatGPT-style dashboard with sliding panel interface.

 ## Recent Changes
+- **July 14, 2025**:
+  - **Dashboard Color Update**: Updated entire dashboard to use ContraMind brand colors
+    - Replaced ChatGPT-style colors (#343541, #202123, #40414F) with ContraMind navy (#0C2836)
+    - Updated input fields and borders to use sky blue (#B7DEE8) with transparent variations
+    - Changed all hover states from gray-700 to transparent sky blue (rgba(183,222,232,0.1))
+    - Updated text colors and placeholders to use sky blue transparencies
+    - Modified message bubbles: user messages use #1a4158, system messages use transparent sky blue
+    - Updated all gray icon colors to rgba(183,222,232,0.6)
+    - Changed all border colors to rgba(183,222,232,0.2)
+    - Updated loading spinner to use sky blue (#B7DEE8)
+    - Maintained consistent color scheme across sidebar, main content area, and sliding panels
 - **July 13, 2025**:
   - **Hamburger Menu Animation Enhancement**:
     - Changed X animation to display ContraMind logo icon when sidebar is collapsed